 Under Pastor Turner’s leadership, the church developed a radio ministry, a tutoring program, and an annual TAP Festival which highlights African American heritage.
 Bethany partners with the Syracuse City School District and parents to improve academic programs for students in the district.
 Bethany’s H.Y.P.E. offers students classes in writing and oratory presentation.
 Bethany hosts programs for people dealing with addiction recovery on Tuesdays, serves hot meals on Wednesdays and hosts clothing giveaways twice a year.

 Pastor Turner served as interim pastor from 2003 until 2007 when he was installed as pastor of Bethany Baptist Church.
-Born in Memphis, Tennessee, Pastor Turner was a child when he and his family moved to Buffalo.
 He and his wife, Janice Flanagan, met as college students at SUNY Cortland.
 They have three children and six grandchildren.